 |Large Earthen pot for storage|

-9. Visit the night bazaar: Also called the Shilpasandhya vedika, is now functional in the complex .
+9. Visit the night bazaar: Also called the Shilpasandhya Vedika, is now functional in the complex.
 You can visit the same specially or stay back for the second round of shopping.
-As a lot of companies around the Shilparamam area work round the clock it is a good place for the employees to hang around there till late in night without spending a bomb.
-It is open till 1 am in the morning, so all the night birds can check it out.
+As a lot of companies around the Shilparamam area work around the clock it is a good place for the employees to hang around there till late in the night without spending a bomb.
+It is open till 1 AM in the morning, so all the night birds can check it out.

 |Carved Wooden Door|

-10. Click some pictures: As the atmosphere is of a bazaar or haat every body is in a jovial mood and you can take some good pictures of various aspects of a bazaar in India.
+10. Click some pictures: As the atmosphere is a bazaar or Haat everybody is in a jovial mood and you can take some good pictures of various aspects of a bazaar in India.
 Most of the people are very happy to be clicked, just be careful when you are clicking pictures of women, it is always a good idea to take permission before clicking pictures of women in India.
 Also, note that while most vendors are ok to be clicked but some of them do not want their artifacts to be photographed.
 There is no logic for this but it is a good idea to respect their sentiments, as there is no dearth of photography opportunities in Shilparamam.

 The timing of the complex are from 10:30 am to 8 pm ( not including the night bazaar), but it is a good idea to visit in evening and club the night bazaar.
 Apply some mosquito repellent as it is an open area with a lake where you can do boating also. ( that makes it 11 things )